Can You Sue If You Get Injured on Someone Else’s Property?

 An Overview of Premises Liability

-Premises liability is the legal obligation of property owners to others for injuries sustained while on the property.
-A legal term, it keeps ownership accountable for maintaining safe grounds in order for a visitor to not have an accident there.
-Accidents happen, and premises liability helps to understand if a lawsuit is feasible.
+Premises liability is a legal term that holds ownership accountable for maintaining safe grounds so visitors do not have accidents.
+Accidents happen, and premises liability helps to understand whether a lawsuit is feasible.

 Categories of Visitors and Their Rights